 |Class 400||Bags of gold dust, ping pong balls||< 1 lbs|

-Shippers can determine the appropriate NMFC for a commodity in different ways:
+Shippers can calculate freight class for a commodity in different ways:

 As seen below, the NMFC for plastic hose or tubing is 51140.